 Bear in mind your marriage will only be dissolved “officially” after 3 months from the date of the decree being made.
 The reason for this is to give time to both parties to rethink on their decision to divorce and to give a chance for reconciliation between parties.

-Of course you may want to talk to your lawyer to get an “official” divorce on that day itself if you wish to remarry again soon or for any reason that is acceptable to the Court to grant an “official” divorce immediately or absolute decree.
+Of course you may want to talk to your lawyer to get an “immediate divorce” or “official divorce” on the Court hearing day itself if you wish to remarry again soon or for any reason that is acceptable to the Court to grant the divorce order immediately or decree of absolute.